ubc-cirrus-lab/caribou/QUICK_START.md

 Each of these components can either be run locally for fast prototyping or deployed to AWS for a full-scale deployment.

-For local framework component execution see the [Local Execution](#local-execution) section.
+For local framework component execution see the [Local Framework Component Execution](#local-framework-component-execution) section.
 For deployment to AWS see the [Deployment to AWS](#deployment-to-aws) section.

 Make sure you first have the necessary dependencies according to how you intend to use Caribou installed.
 See the [Installation](INSTALL.md) guide for more information.